Pathfinders (Seventh-day Adventist): Physical health

-As part of the official program, physical activity is valued, per the philosophy of the club stating that "juveniles (between 10 and 15 years) are at a stage of growth and very rapid physical development."
+As part of the official program, physical activity is valued, per the philosophy of the club stating that "juveniles (between 10 and 15 years) are at a stage of growth and very rapid physical development".
 Various activities such as hiking, jungle trails, cycling, mountaineering, among others, have highlighted the activities of the department.

-Activities inside and outside of the regular meeting of the club focus on the physical.
-Develop up games, recreational activities and games that encourage exercise.
+Activities inside and outside of the regular meeting of the club focus on the physical, such as recreational activities and games that encourage exercise.
 Even traditional activities of the regular meeting, as the united order, cherish the physical aspect, combined with the mental development.

-Physical activities are in essence (within the official philosophy), entertain and attract children and adolescents, and allow it to jointly develop their mental and spiritual aspect.
+Physical activities are, in essence (within the official philosophy), to entertain and attract children and adolescents, and allow it to jointly develop their mental and spiritual aspect.

 Mental framework

-A part of mental development is encouraged youth to study and develop classes and specialties, which are analogous to series and school subjects.
+A part of mental development is encouraging youth to study and develop classes and specialties, which are analogous to series and school subjects.

 Although also understand the physical and spiritual aspects, classes and specialties bring a greater benefit to the mental explorer context, providing a larger learning about various subjects.